I always strongly believed that life goes by in the blink of an eye, one never knows what the future holds, appreciate life and live the moment.

 After 9 long months in the neuro rehab, I decided that its time to move on with life.
 I have accepted the new “Me”.
 I know I can never be the same again, I can never do a lot of things I planned to do or had on my bucket list, but this journey has taught me so much more.
 I always remind myself of what I have and can do instead of what I don’t have and cannot do.
 I have a life, family, friends and so many things that I am grateful and thankful for.
 Through my experiences, I continue to learn and want to share my journey with you, with the hope to help you get the answers you are looking for and make a difference.

-Communication was huge for me in my healing process and hence I started “You Me and Chai, a conversation” in April 2018 where people from different walks of life and backgrounds met and talked about various topics and were all inspired over a cup of chai.
-I soon realized we are all storytellers in our day to day lives, we just don’t call ourselves that.
-So, in May 2019, I began my own talk show, In Conversation with Rashmi, LIVE in Studio on CKMS102.7FM, Radio Waterloo (www.radiowaterloo.ca).
+Community, Collaborations, Communication and Connections brought about “You Me and Chai, a conversation” in April 2018 where people from different walks of life and backgrounds met and talked on various topics inspiring each other over a cup of chai.
+In May 2019, I began my very own talk show, In Conversation with Rashmi, LIVE in Studio on CKMS102.7FM, Radio Waterloo (www.radiowaterloo.ca).
 I sit down with my guests from this community.
 They come from different walks of life, cultures and backgrounds.
-They will make you laugh; they will make you cry; they will encourage, motivate and move you with their story.
+They will make you laugh; they will make you cry; they will encourage, share their highs and lows, failures and success, motivate and move you with their story.
 Some you may have heard of and some maybe not at all, but they have some incredible and powerful stories to tell.
+We are all storytellers in our day to day lives, we just don’t call ourselves that.

 My family are my biggest cheerleaders.
 My positive attitude and approach to life defines me.
 I like to focus on good things and I know there is nothing more powerful than to BELIEVE you can beat it, the DETERMINATION to never give up and to THRIVE for life.
 I aspire to be better every day and inspire those around me.